-- In a desktop session, after a page is redirected using CEF-BCR, the keyboard focus shifts to the current mouse location.
+- In a desktop session, after a page is redirected using CEF-BCR, the keyboard focus might remain on the BCR overlay (for example, YouTube Search).
+The keyboard focus does not shift to other open apps.
+The issue occurs only on the Self-Service plugin and StoreBrowse launches.
+As a workaround, to shift the focus to other apps, click the session toolbar and select the Home button.
+[RFLNX-7704] - In a desktop session, after a page is redirected using CEF-BCR, the keyboard focus shifts to the current mouse location.
 The issue due to a third-party limitation on open source CEF.
 [RFLNX-7724] - When you try to click the BCR overlay (for example, YouTube Search) with another application in the foreground, the browser page does not appear on the foreground.
 [RFLNX-7730] - After a page is redirected using the CEF-BCR, when you close the redirected webpage, a segmentation fault is captured in the error logs.
-[RFLNX-7667]
+[RFLNX-7667] - During Microsoft Teams peer-to-peer audio calls, audio might not work for the first 15 seconds of the call.
+As a workaround, in the module.ini file, set the VdcamVersion4Support attribute to False.
+[HDX-29526]